hCaptcha/HCaptcha-ios-sdk/Example/ObjC-Example/README.md

 The `@objc` attribute makes Swift methods, properties, and classes available to Objective-C code.
 By marking a Swift method or class with `@objc`, it is automatically bridged to Objective-C, allowing for interoperability between Swift and Objective-C.

-Also because `Objective-C` doesn't support optional arguments, the most popular constructors of `HCaptcha` available in `Objective-C`
+Also because `Objective-C` doesn't support optional arguments, the most popular constructors of `HCaptcha` are available in `Objective-C`

 The full code is in [ViewController.m](./ViewController.m).